TurkNet/lucid-vsix/README.md

 - `lucid.enableInlineCompletion` (boolean) — Default: `true`
   - Description: Enable inline (ghost text) code completions within the editor.
 When enabled, the extension may present inline suggestions drawn from the configured Ollama model.

+- `lucid.inlineCompletionTemperature` (number) — Default: `0.2`
+  - Description: Sampling temperature for inline completions.
+Lower values are more deterministic, higher values produce more diverse suggestions (range `0-2`).

+- `lucid.inlineCompletionDebounceMs` (number) — Default: `350`
+  - Description: Minimum delay (in milliseconds) between remote inline completion requests.
+Increase this if Ollama cannot keep up with keystrokes.

+- `lucid.inlineCompletionMaxRemoteChars` (number) — Default: `3500`
+  - Description: Maximum combined prefix + suffix characters that will be sent to Ollama for generating inline completions.
+Larger files will fall back to the lightweight local heuristic to avoid latency.

 - `lucid.logUnmaskedHeaders` (boolean) — Default: `false`
   - Description: When `true`, sensitive headers such as the API key will be logged in full within the extension logs.
 This is useful for debugging but should be disabled in production environments.